TitilayoMG/Software-Sales-Report/README.md

 ## Introduction
 This is an analysis of a software company’s sales channels.
 The analysis is done based on datasets given namely; Account table, fact table, Opportunity table, partner table, Product table and Sales Stage table.
 The goal of this data analytics project is to optimize sales performance, enhance resource allocation, and maximize revenue generation through the direct and partner sales channels.

-_Disclaimer_ This is a dataset gotten from Dahel consultants and techies to participate in Power BI challenge

 ## Problem Statement
 The analysis should answer the following questions: